RecBox-Games/RustCardsExample/README.md

 - `progress.rs` contains the `Progression` struct which is used to keep track of movements of cards over time

+- `resources.rs` contains the `GameResources` struct which contains graphical resources (images and text renders) and is passed to `draw()` functions where they are used

 - `standard_deck.rs` contains structs and enums to represent a standard deck of cards and functionality to load the deck images from `resources/`